 For the Icing:

 - Line the cookies up on the cooling rack so that they are evenly spaced.
 Place a layer of paper towels under the cooling rack for easy clean up.
+(This will catch the icing if any drips over the side.)

 - Cookies can be stacked.
 Store in a food-safe container.
 Can be frozen up to 3 months.